gwax/www-gwax/posts/2004/09/i-need-me-some-titles.rst

 along the way to making my point.

-The end result of all my work would be that I would officially be The Honorable Lord Reverand Doctor Brigadier General Waksman, Duke of someplace-or-other and that would just be flat out awesome.
+The end result of all my work would be that I would officially be The Honorable Lord Reverend Doctor Brigadier General Waksman, Duke of someplace-or-other and that would just be flat out awesome.
 Oh, and think about the letterheads on my stationary.